Green Onions: Year-end charts

+Certifications

 Other recordings

 The Surfaris recorded a version in 1963 on their album Wipe Out (Dot DLP 3535 and DLP 25535).
 Harry James recorded a version in 1965 on his album Harry James Plays Green Onions & Other Great Hits (Dot DLP 3634 and DLP 25634).
-In 1969, "Green Onions" was covered by Dick Hyman; his version peaked at No. 87 on the Canadian singles charts.
+In 1969, "Green Onions" was covered by Dick Hyman on his album The Age of Electronicus; his version peaked at No. 87 on the Canadian singles charts.
 During the 1968 jam concerts at the Fillmore West in San Francisco that produced The Live Adventures of Mike Bloomfield and Al Kooper, guitarist Mike Bloomfield and organist Al Kooper performed a jam of "Green Onions" that was included on the album.

-The song was sampled for Maxi Priest and Shaggy's 1996 recording of "That Girl".
-Rock band Deep Purple covered part of the song for their 2021 album "Turning to Crime" as part of the song "Caught in the Act", the band had also performed the song live in previous years.
+The song was sampled for Maxi Priest and Shaggy's 1996 recording of "That Girl" from Priest's album Man with the Fun.
+Rock band Deep Purple covered part of the song for their 2021 album Turning to Crime as part of the song "Caught in the Act", the band had also performed the song live in previous years.
+Tom Petty and the Heartbreakers occasionally played it in concert, and a 1997 performance recorded at The Fillmore in San Francisco was released on the 2009 album The Live Anthology.